 Practise mindful walking on a mindfulness retreat

 For a real mental cleanse, visitors to Wales can book a stay at one of the country’s wonderful wellness retreats, which curate multi-day itineraries that pair mindful walking sessions with other sanative activities.

-If time is short, Adventure Tours UK, offers a North Wales weekend package that includes a full day of guided mindful walking and accommodation in a homely 15th-century Welsh inn.
-For a more varied itinerary, Stables Wellbeing, located within the Bannau Brycheiniog National Park, mixes meditative walking sessions with yoga and paddleboarding lessons, while Chapel on the Green dovetails outdoor meditation classes with a course in gin making.
-For something really out of the ordinary, Good Day Out, grants guests the opportunity to take a relaxing stroll in the Welsh countryside in the company of a friendly pig.
+If time is short, Adventure Tours UK, offers a North Wales 3 day package that includes a full day of guided mindful walking and accommodation in a homely 15th-century Welsh inn.
+Stables Wellbeing, located within the Bannau Brycheiniog National Park, mixes meditative walking sessions with yoga and Stand Up Paddleboarding (SUP) lessons, while Chapel on the Green dovetails outdoor meditation classes with a course in gin making.

 4 steps to mindful walking